Great Synagogue (Bila Tserkva)

-The Great Synagogue or Choral Synagogue in Bila Tserkva, Kyiv Oblast, in Ukraine, was built in the middle of the 19th century.
-Today the building, which is in good condition, is used as a college.
+The Great Synagogue or Choral Synagogue is a former Orthodox Jewish synagogue, located on Yaroslava Mudroho Street, in Bila Tserkva, Kyiv Oblast, Ukraine.
+The synagogue was built in the former Russian Empire in 1860 and the congregation worshipped in the Ashkenazi rite.

+The building has been used as a college since the 1950s.
+In 2019 it was announced that the synagogue will be returned to the local Jewish community.

 History

 The Great Synagogue (also known as the Choral Synagogue) was built in the years 1854 to 1860.
 In 1905 the synagogue was renovated and a new Holy Ark was built.
 Inside the building there were also several small shops, which were rented out.

 In the 1920s or 1930s, the synagogue was closed by the Soviet authorities.
 After World War II a college was placed in the building.
 For this purpose additional walls were built inside.